Our Lady Seat of Wisdom College (Canada)

 Our Lady Seat of Wisdom College (SWC), formerly Our Lady Seat of Wisdom Academy, is a private Catholic liberal arts college located in Barry's Bay, Ontario, Canada.
-The college offers a three-year Bachelor of Catholic Studies program with concentrations in Theology, Philosophy, History, Literature, and Classical and Early Christian Studies, as well as studies in mathematics, Languages, Sacred Music, Fine Arts, Natural and Social Sciences.
-SWC is known for its traditional Catholic teaching and values.
+The college offers a four-year Bachelor of Arts program with majors in Classical and Early Christian Studies, History, and Literature.
+SWC is known for its traditional Catholic teaching and values, and is recommended by the Newman Guide for its strong Catholic culture.